 Tips to Have a Good Relationship with Food

-1. Consider food as your source of energy and nutrition and not a way to relieve stress or anxiety or to comfort yourself after or fill an empty void
+Consider food as your source of energy and nutrition and not as a way to relieve stress or anxiety or to comfort yourself after or fill an empty void.

-3. Try and eat a good breakfast each day, too, because a good and healthy morning meal can curb your hunger the whole day.
+Try and eat a good breakfast each day because a good and healthy morning meal can curb your hunger the whole day.
 A protein breakfast is a top nutrient when it comes to weight loss.
 When you add more proteins to your eating plan, you are helping to curb your hunger pangs.
 Proteins also boost your metabolism.

-4. For snacking, select healthy foods because then you get the nutrients.
-Healthy foods are veggies, fruit, and rich in protein foods like eggs and salmon, Greek yogurts, or chicken breast, for example.
+For snacking, select healthy foods because you get the nutrients.
+Healthy foods are veggies and fruit and are rich in protein foods like eggs and salmon, Greek yogurts, or chicken breast.

-5. Keep the foods that you crave so much out of sight, which means not stocking your pantry and fridge up with sugary and fatty foods.
+Keep the foods you crave so much out of sight, which means not stocking your pantry and fridge with sugary and fatty foods.
 These types of food make it easy to start binging, and most people do their binging in private.

-6. Get the support you need, making it smart to spend time with family and friends who also eat healthily.
-Don’t get into the habit of eating alone because that might mean binge eating again.
-Avoid the people who comment negatively about your weight and the way you eat.
+Get the support you need, making it wise to spend time with family and friends who also eat healthily.
+Don’t get into eating alone because that might mean binge eating again.
+Avoid the people who comment negatively about your weight and how you eat.

-7. Manage your stress healthily.
-It certainly is not an easy thing to simply say avoid stress, but you can practice healthy ways to relax.
+Manage your stress healthily.
+It certainly is not an easy thing to say to avoid stress, but you can practice healthy ways to relax.

 People binge to feel less stressed.
 That’s in the short term.
-But in the long run, exercising and medication, getting involved, and busy with other activities or soothing friends can help with the urge to overeat.
-There are psychologists, psychiatrists, and therapist who are experts in eating disorders, as well as dietitians and nutritionists that are there to help you get on the right track.
-Therapy will be able to teach you as well as how to replace negative thoughts with more realistic and positive ones.
-Look for a support group, too, if you feel that is what you need.
+But in the long run, exercising and medication, getting involved, and being busy with other activities or soothing friends can help with the urge to overeat.
+There are psychologists, psychiatrists, and therapists who are experts in eating disorders and dietitians and nutritionists that are there to help you get on the right track.
+Therapy will be able to teach you how to replace negative thoughts with more realistic and positive ones.
+Look for a support group if you feel that is what you need.